-41.301, F.A.C.
-These standards apply to all water withdrawals, including applications for the initial use of water, modifications, and renewals of consumptive use permits, and authorized water uses, herein referred to as the "water use."
+CFWI - 3.4 Harmful hydrologic alterations to natural systems, including wetlands or other surface waters initial use of water, modifications, and renewals of consumptive use permits, and authorized water uses, herein referred to as the "water use."
 In its evaluation of the applicant's water use, the extent of hydrologic alterations caused by the applicant's water use shall be considered, except as otherwise provided herein.